Referral Pathways of Support

 - Nutrition and Dietetic Service

 Services are offered to children and young people 0-16/19 years of age.
 The team is based in Scunthorpe but works across the North Lincolnshire area.
-Referrals are received from a range of sources including Consultants, GPs, Health Visitors, schools, early years providers, other professionals (for example Portage, ASET, Educational Psychologist) and parents.
+Referrals are received from a range of sources including Consultants, GPs, Health Visitors, schools, early years providers, other professionals (for example Portage, ASET, Education Psychologist) and parents.
 We have attached further information showing the pathway and criteria for referrals to our services.

 Appointments are offered within clinics, schools, and special schools.
 Home visits are offered to children dependent upon their clinical need, and children will also be seen within a hospital setting as appropriate.
 An overview of the pathway for support and therapy has been included which shows the journey a child may take following their assessment our teams.